xamarin/xamarin-forms-samples/UserInterface/NativeViews/SubclassedNativeControls/README.md

 ---
 name: Subclassed Native Views
 description: This sample demonstrates how to subclass native to define a XAML-friendly API.
-For more information about this sample see [Native Views](https://d...
 topic: sample
 languages:
 - csharp